railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

    ========= ============ ====== =========

 Depending on the table above, you have 1Kg = 1000g = 0.001 Tonnes.
 A product in the ``Weight`` category could be expressed in Kg, Tonnes or Grammes.
-You cannot express it in hours or pieces.
+You cannot express it in hours or pieces, for example.

 Use the menu :menuselection:`Warehouse --> Configuration --> Products -->  Units of Measure --> Units of Measure`
 to define a new unit of measure.